 - Voice-Aware Arpeggiation

 Arpeggiated notes interact with voice allocation and unison behavior, not just oscillator triggers.
-When you hold a chord and change notes, the arpeggiator intelligently reallocates voices instead of abruptly restarting the pattern.
-This keeps chord transitions smooth during live performance and evolving arrangements, which is critical when you’re playing parts in real time.
+When you hold a chord and change notes, the arpeggiator reallocates voices instead of abruptly restarting the pattern.
+This keeps chord transitions smooth during live performance and evolving arrangements, which is critical when playing parts in real time.

 - Macro-Controlled Performance Parameters